-It is quite common, when surfing the Web, to encounter ads for services which promise you free merchandise for completing a survey.
+When surfing the Web, it is common to encounter ads for services which promise you free merchandise for completing a survey.
 Sometimes the merchandise is of significant value - often consumer electronics goods such as video games, digital cameras, or even portable computers.
 These ads are quite enticing, and significant numbers of Internet users click them.
 But what they find at the sponsor's site is usually far from what they expect.

 If you read the fine print on the partner sites, you are likely to be surprised.
 Granted, some of the partners are very open about the expectation if you sign up with their services.
 Get three CD's free, or even "fine silk neckties", but buy five more at "regular price" over the next two years.
-Others are anything but ethical, burying subscription terms in their "terms of service".
+You get a service at what seems like a great price, but only because you are actually buying a bulk service package of 100.
+Many others companies are anything but ethical, burying subscription terms in their "terms of service".
 Here's one person's description of their experience,